ShajahanSha/OnlineLibrary/README.md

 - Checkout method will take list of books as parameters plus optional promotion code and return total price after discount (if applicable).
 - Promotion/Discounts is variant according to book type/classification, ex: fiction books may have 10% discount while comic books have 0% discount.

--AddBook to library POST - onlinebookshop/api/v1/books
+- AddBook to library POST - onlinebookshop/api/v1/books
     Request - {
         "name": "tyty",
         "description": "test",